 On this page

 You can review the ETF portfolio constituents either on-line or in a data file.
 The ETF processing service includes a web-based tool displaying the ETF portfolio constituents and relevant cash amounts.
 Using this application, Members can download data to an Excel spreadsheet.
 Members can also elect to receive a data file of the same portfolio information.
-ETF Agents and Authorized Participants can access the Trading Relationship Management, a self-service web-based tool, that enables them to monitor and maintain relationships in connection with these create and redeem transactions.
+ETF Agents and Authorized Participants can access the Trading Relationship Management, a self-service web-based tool, to monitor and maintain relationships in connection with these create and redeem transactions.

 ETF processing includes a nightly distribution of domestic, foreign, and fixed income portfolio information.
 Use customized portfolios to create and redeem the ETF within NSCC’s ETF processing.